langchain-ai/langchain/docs/explanation/core_concepts.md

 For a more detailed explanation of how LangChain approaches prompts and prompt templates, see [here](/examples/prompts/prompt_management).

 ## LLMs
-Wrappers around Large Language Models (in particular, the `generate` ability of large language models) are some of the core functionality of LangChain.
+Wrappers around Large Language Models (in particular, the `generate` ability of large language models) are some core functionality of LangChain.
 These wrappers are classes that are callable: they take in an input string, and return the generated output string.

 ## Embeddings
 These classes are very similar to the LLM classes in that they are wrappers around models, but rather than return a string they return an embedding (list of floats).
-This are particularly useful when implementing semantic search functionality.
+These are particularly useful when implementing semantic search functionality.
 They expose separate methods for embedding queries versus embedding documents.

 ## Vectorstores